 Public hearings on the draft code of practice on the international recruitment of health personnel

-The number of migrating health workers has significantly increased in the past decades, and patterns of migration have become more complex and now involve more countries.
-Health worker migration from those countries experiencing a crisis shortage in their health workforce is further weakening already fragile health systems and presents a serious impediment to achieving the health-related Millennium Development Goals.
+The number of migrating health workers has significantly increased in the past decades.
+Health worker migration from those countries experiencing a crisis shortage in their health workforce is further weakening the already fragile health systems and presents a serious impediment to achieving the health-related Millennium Development Goals.